paulczar/cobra-mcp/IMPLEMENTATION.md

    - Check that your commands follow the action/resource pattern (e.g., `create cluster`, `list nodes`)
    - If you specified `CustomActions`, make sure your action is in the whitelist (auto-detection is disabled when `CustomActions` is set)
    - Standalone commands (like `version`, `help`) are auto-detected if they have no subcommands
+   - Use `yourcli mcp tools` to see all available tools as JSON
 2. **MCP server or chat client terminates unexpectedly**:
    - **⚠️ CRITICAL**: Commands using `Run:` with `os.Exit()` will terminate the entire MCP/chat process
    - **Solution**: Use `RunE:` instead of `Run:` and return errors instead of calling `os.Exit()`